New Jersey wine: Central Delaware Valley AVA

-Central Delaware Valley American Viticultural Area was the state's initial AVA established by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury in 1984 encompassing 96000 acre surrounding the Delaware River in both southeastern Pennsylvania and central New Jersey north of Philadelphia and Trenton, New Jersey.
+Central Delaware Valley American Viticultural Area was the state's initial appellation established by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury in 1984 encompassing 96000 acre surrounding the Delaware River in both southeastern Pennsylvania and central New Jersey north of Philadelphia and Trenton, New Jersey.
 Its southern boundary is near Titusville, New Jersey, just north of Trenton, and its northern border is near Musconetcong Mountain.
 As of 2019, there are no New Jersey wineries in the Central Delaware Valley AVA.

 Warren Hills AVA

 Warren Hills American Viticultural Area was established by ATF in 1988.
 It encompasses 226 sqmi entirely within Warren County, New Jersey.
 This area is historically renown for dairy farming with rolling hills and valleys of the Highlands physiographic province and drained by the Musconetcong River and Delaware River watersheds.
 Approximately 100 acre are cultivated primarily planted with French hybrid grapes.
 As of 2019, there are 5 wineries in the Warren Hills.